Gibbs states and their classical limit: Mean-field theories

 Hence,

 or, similarly

 The fact that the limits define weak-$*$ continuous and affine functionals on $S^\pi(\mathcal{A}_0)$ is standard, as explained e.g. in \cite[Prop 3.2]{GRV}.
-To conclude, we observe that $S^\pi(\mathcal{A}_0)$, the convex set of permutation-invariant on the algebra of quasi-local sequences, is isomorphic to $S(\mathcal{A}_0^\pi)$, i.e. the state space on the algebra of quasi-symmetric sequences.
+To conclude, we observe that $S^\pi(\mathcal{A}_0)$, the convex set of permutation-invariant states on the algebra of equivalence classes of quasi-local sequences, is isomorphic to $S(\mathcal{A}_0^\pi)$, i.e. the state space of the algebra of equivalence classes of quasi-symmetric sequences.
 As explained in Appendix \ref{Qss}, the algebra $\mathcal{A}_0^\pi$ is isomorphic to $C(S(M_k(\mathbb{C})))$.
 This completes the proof. \end{proof} We have the following result for the mean-field free energy applied to Gibbs states. \begin{theorem} Let $\beta$ be a fixed inverse temperature and let $H=(H_{1/N})_N$ be a continuous cross-section of the continuous bundle of $C^*-$algebras defined by $\mathcal{A}^{c}$ (cf. Appendix \ref{Qss}).
 Writing $\tilde{H}_{1/N}=NH_{1/N}$, one has

 where